cycfi/q/README.md

 ## News

-- 6 July 2020: Posted [Fast and Efficient Pitch Detection: Revisited][1]
+- 6 July 2020: Posted [Fast and Efficient Pitch Detection: Revisited][1].
+  A long overdue article about the technical details of BACF.
 - 25 June 2020: Pitch/period detection improvements now in master branch.
 - 19 June 2020: Pitch/period detection improvements in develop branch (for
   now until it becomes stable).
 Mostly bug fixes; esp. the ability to handle